Learnable latent embeddings for joint behavioral and neural analysis: Methods

-The technique requires paired data recordings, e.g. as common in aligned time-series; i.e., $\ss(t)$ would be the signal at point $t$ in time, and $\cc(t)$ would denote the context information at this point in time.
-How the reference, positive and negative samples are constructed from these available signals is a configuration choice made by the algorithm user.
+The technique requires paired data recordings, e.g. as common in aligned time-series.
+The signal $\ss_t$, continuous context $\cc_t$ and discrete context $k_t$ are synced in their time-point $t$.
+How the reference, positive and negative samples are constructed from these available signals is a configuration choice made by the algorithm user, and depends on the scientific question to investigate.